 - Endowment amount, investment return, and annual draw policies and practices

-- The total amounts raised in annual and capital efforts (each reported separately) from all sources in a given year
+- The total amounts raised in annual and capital campaigns (each reported separately) from all sources in a given year.

 - The percentage of trustees that make a gift to both annual and capital efforts, or to one or the other.
 (Expected total would be 100%)

-- The percentage of trustees making a contribution to the annual fund (unrestricted)
+- The percentage of trustees making a contribution to the annual fund.

-- The percentage of trustees making a contribution to capital efforts.
+- The percentage of trustees making a contribution to the capital campaign.

-- Participation rate of alumni giving to annual fund (unrestricted) each year
+- Participation rate of alumni giving to annual fund each year

 - Summaries of the two most recent fiscal year operating budgets and the next fiscal year board-approved operating budget, if available (with explanation, if in deficit)